sano-jin/express-beamer/README.md

 Customization is fairly easy.

-for example, if you want to change color schemes, you can just overwrite the default color theme like following:
+for example, if you want to change the color schemes, you can just overwrite the default color theme like the following:

 ```tex
 \definecolor{backgroundcolor}{RGB}{50, 50, 50}